15 Year Legacy

 In 2023 the Principal of MMES is highly regarded for his commitment to the education of all the children of the community.
 He envisions a place where children are safe and encouraged to learn through positive incentives.
 He fosters teacher development.
 He regularly submits rosters, budgets and instructional improvement plans to his parents, teachers, and the Grassroots Education Nepal Board of Directors.

 Balraj Bhat and John Church at a GEN Board Meeting in the USA

 Education breeds confidence.
 Confidence breeds hope.
 Hope breeds peace.

 Grassroots Education Nepal (GEN) is a not-for-profit organization established to help Mikey Medium English School (MMES) in Far Western Nepal achieve its dream: high-quality education for boys and girls, whether they come from families who can afford tuition or from those who are socially and economically marginalized.

 GEN is guided by a 14-member Board of Directors focused on two major priorities: to ensure MMES has the means to educate as many impoverished children from the village of Bauniya as possible and to help put the school on a self-sustaining path.
-In the past three years, this goal became a reality with the construction of a larger school facility, supported financially by GEN. Prior to COVID-19, the school’s size helped make it financially possible for tuition to cover operating costs and some scholarships.
-GEN’s financial support helps keep the scholarship level at 50 students out of the total of 300.
+In the past five years, this goal became a reality with the construction of a larger school campus including three new buildings, supported financially by GEN. Prior to COVID-19, the school’s size helped make it financially possible for tuition to cover operating costs and some scholarships.
+While the school is still recovering from economic impact of COVID, GEN’s financial support helps keep the scholarship level at 50 students out of the total of 500.